starvagrant/toh/toh.markdown/civil_wars_and_hosptial_beds.md

 He looked up and over, and the IV with antibiotics remained and his eyes trailed down the tubing until he saw where it entered his arm, which he hadn't noticed until he saw it.

 He again pushed a button to call a nurse.
 He looked around his room again and it seemed to be nothing but white cotton and clear plastic.
-Not a hue of cloor remained though a veteran television did remain mounted seven feet above the ground, a few feet past the edge of his bed, though it caught the light as if plastic wrapped.
+Not a hue of color remained though a veteran television did remain mounted seven feet above the ground, a few feet past the edge of his bed, though it caught the light as if plastic wrapped.

 The nurse took considerable time to arrive, and appeared as if dressed for surgery, hair in cap, mask, disposable glass and gown.